tagliala/Leaflet/README.md

  ```
  // This example uses sizes and anchor points for
  // Nicolas Mollet's map icons collection,
- // tiled horizontally in one css sprite
+ // tiled horizontally in a single css sprite
  var MyIconSprite = L.DivIcon.extend({
    options: {
      iconSize: new L.Point(32,37),